Mental Illness Part 6 – Parents Need to Know About Obsessive Compulsive Disorder

 1.Obsessions – instructive, recurrent, irrational thoughts; unwanted ideas or impulses that repeatedly build up in a person’s mind.
 Some common ones are fear of contamination, fixation on lucky or unlucky numbers, fear of danger to oneself and others, need for symmetry or exactness, and excessive doubts.

-For my daughter it was odd numbers and pushing down the bubbles on the top of disposable cups from fast food restaurants.
+For my daughter, her obsession was with odd numbers and pushing down the bubbles on the top of disposable cups from fast food restaurants.
 If you didn’t let her push them all down on your cup she’d become angry and hysterical.
-We wondered why she became irrational?
+We wondered why she became so irrational?
 The individual knows these thoughts are irrational, but fears they might be true.
 When they try to avoid such thoughts, it creates overwhelming anxiety and can lead to a panic attack.

 2. Compulsions – repetitive rituals such as hand washing, counting, checking, hoarding, or arranging.
 These actions may be accompanied by a feeling of momentary relief, but a sense of satisfaction or completion is not experienced.
 A feeling exists that these rituals must be performed or else something bad will happen.
 If not performed, like with obsessions, it will cause intense anxiety and panic attacks.